LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 parentheses to disambiguate. ::

    #lv->\(meth + 'name')
-   // => // Produces a reference to the member method defined by concating "name" with the value of "meth"
+   // => // Produces a reference to the member method defined by concatenating "name" with the value of "meth"

 Though the escape operators are used to find methods by name, the object produced by the operators is a **memberstream**.
 This object manages the finding